Core-Quest/QuestRPCWinClient/ReadMe.md

 ## MacOS users!
-I tried to, but I dont have a mac so please test for me. feel free to try [MadMagic's client](https://github.com/madmagic007/Oculus-Quest-Presence)
+I tried to add functionality, but I dont have a mac so please test for me. feel free to try [MadMagic's client](https://github.com/madmagic007/Oculus-Quest-Presence)